TBS1996/TaleCast/README.md

 ## how to install?

 you gotta have rust installed atm.
-You can do `cargo install cringecast` or clone the repo and run it.
+You can do `cargo install talecast` or clone the repo and run it.

 ## how to configure it?

 the global config is located in:
-`~/.config/cringecast/config.toml`
+`~/.config/talecast/config.toml`

 you put your podcasts in this file:
-~/.config/cringecast/podcasts.toml`
+~/.config/talecast/podcasts.toml`

 example podcasts.toml: